Coping with cancer resources

 Talking to children about cancer

-This booklet has been written to help parents, families and carers explain a diagnosis of cancer to children.
-It also looks at how a cancer diagnosis is likely to affect them.
+This booklet has been written to help parents, families and carers explain a parent's (or close adult's) cancer diagnosis to children.
+It also looks at how the diagnosis is likely to affect them.

 Use these drawing exercises to help children express their feelings and emotions